christianacca/web-api-starter/docs/deploy-app.md

 1. Ensure shared services have been created and RBAC permissions assigned to allow for role assignments to be made
 2. Register DNS records in the DNS zone for custom domain used by container apps
+3. Add whitelists to Cloudflare Web Application Firewall (WAF) for the custom domains used by the container apps
-3. Add TLS certificate(s) to shared key vault(s) that cover the custom domains used by the container apps
+4. Add TLS certificate(s) to shared key vault(s) that cover the custom domains used by the container apps
-4. Deploying the infrastructure required for the app (see section ["Deploying infra from CI/CD"](#deploying-infra-from-cicd))
+5. Deploying the infrastructure required for the app (see section ["Deploying infra from CI/CD"](#deploying-infra-from-cicd))
-5. Grant access to the teams members to the resources in Azure for the environment (see section ["Granting access to Azure resources"](#granting-access-to-azure-resources))
+6. Grant access to the teams members to the resources in Azure for the environment (see section ["Granting access to Azure resources"](#granting-access-to-azure-resources))
-6. Deploying the app into the infrastructure (see section ["Deploying app from CI/CD"](#deploying-app-from-cicd))
+7. Deploying the app into the infrastructure (see section ["Deploying app from CI/CD"](#deploying-app-from-cicd))

 This repo contains various powershell scripts (see [tools/dev-scripts directory](../tools/dev-scripts)) that can be run from the command-line to automate the deployment tasks above and [github workflows](../.github/workflows) that automate CI/CD pipelines for the same deployments.